eyebeam/underscore/README.md

 <img src="Wiki%20Assets/thumbnail.png" height="350" />

-Note that the thumbnail must not exceed 4 MD and must be a .png, .jpg, .jpeg, or .webp file.
+Note that the thumbnail must not exceed 4 MB and must be a .png, .jpg, .jpeg, or .webp file.

 #### Enabling and Disabling Comments and Downloads